DannyDainton/All-Things-Postman/Examples/06_getSingleBooking.md

 # 06 `GET` /booking/{id}

-In this example we will getting the data for a single booking from the API.
+In this example we will be getting the data for a single booking from the API.
 We will explore the endpoint using `Request Headers` and also taking a basic look at the `Pre-request Scripts` feature to make our request a little bit more dynamic.

 ---